2022 UEFA Super Cup

 The 2022 UEFA Super Cup was the 47th edition of the UEFA Super Cup, an annual football match organised by UEFA and contested by the reigning champions of the top two European club competitions, the UEFA Champions League and the UEFA Europa League.
 The match featured Spanish club Real Madrid, winners of the 2021–22 UEFA Champions League, and German club Eintracht Frankfurt, winners of the 2021–22 UEFA Europa League.
 It was played at the Olympic Stadium in Helsinki, Finland on 10 August 2022.
-The match was also a repeat of the 1960 European Cup Final between both clubs, which was won 7–3 by Real Madrid.
+The match was also a repeat of the 1960 European Cup final between both clubs, which was won 7–3 by Real Madrid.
 The match was the first European club competition fixture featuring the Semi-Automated Offside Technology (SAOT).

 Real Madrid won the match 2–0 for their fifth UEFA Super Cup title, a competition record shared with Barcelona and Milan.

 Teams

 This was Real Madrid's eighth participation in the UEFA Super Cup, winning it four times previously and finishing as runners-up on three previous occasions.
-It was also Eintracht Frankfurt's first UEFA Super Cup appearance as they attempted to win it for the first time.
+It was Eintracht Frankfurt's first UEFA Super Cup appearance.

 Venue

 The Helsinki Olympic Stadium was selected as the final host by the UEFA Executive Committee during their meeting in Amsterdam, Netherlands on 2 March 2020.
-The Albanian Football Association also had bid for the match to be hosted in Tirana, but withdrew prior to the vote, instead focusing on securing the 2022 UEFA Europa Conference League Final.
+The Albanian Football Association also had bid for the match to be hosted in Tirana, but withdrew prior to the vote, instead focusing on securing the 2022 UEFA Europa Conference League final.

 The match was the first UEFA club competition final to be held in Finland.
 The stadium was previously used as a venue for the UEFA Women's Euro 2009, where it hosted four group stage matches and the final.